People smuggling tragedy: 46 migrants found dead in Texas truck

 The survivors lacked water and air conditioning.
 "The patients that we saw were hot to the touch," he said.

-The grim discovery was made early Monday evening (local time) in an undeveloped area of southwest San Antonio near the railroad tracks.
+The grim discovery was made at 5.50pm Monday evening (local time) in an undeveloped area of southwest San Antonio near the railroad tracks.

 A person who worked in the area reported hearing a cry for help and spotted at least one body, officials said.